 When Police Come Down Too Hard

 Information that is voluntarily disclosed to a police officer (after the person has been properly warned) is generally admissible at trial.
 The key word is "voluntary."
 Police officers are not allowed to use physical force or psychological coercion to get a suspect to talk to them.
 In addition, any evidence that the police obtain as the result of a coerced statement is equally inadmissible.
-(To learn more about coerced statements, see Criminal Arrests and Interrogations FAQ.)
+(To learn more about coerced statements, see Miranda and Involuntary Confessions.)

 To learn more about Miranda rights, and to get answers to your questions about every part of a criminal case, read The Criminal Law Handbook: Know Your Rights, Survive the System, by Paul Bergman and Sara Berman (Nolo).
 If you want to talk to a lawyer, check out Nolo's trusted Lawyer Directory to find a criminal defense attorney near you.